Rigidity of discrete conformal structures on surfaces: Introduction

 \begin{remark}

-The relationships of the discrete conformal structure in Definition \ref{defn of discrete conformal structure} and the existing special types of discrete conformal structures are contained in Table \ref{Relationships of DCS}.

-By Table \ref{Relationships of DCS}, the tangential circle packing is a special case of Thurston's circle packing and Thurston's circle packing is a special case of inversive distance circle packing.
-For simplicity, we unify all these three types of circle packings as inversive distance circle packing in the following.
-By Table \ref{Relationships of DCS} again, the discrete conformal structure in Definition \ref{defn of discrete conformal structure} contains inversive distance circle packing and vertex scaling as special cases.
-Furthermore, the discrete conformal structure in Definition \ref{defn of discrete conformal structure} contains the mixed type of discrete conformal structures with $\varepsilon_i=0$ for some vertices $i\in V$ and $\varepsilon_j=1$ for the other vertices $j\in V$.
-There have been lots of research activities on special types of discrete conformal structures on polyhedral manifolds.
-For inversive distance circle packings on surfaces, please refer to \cite{Andr1,Andr2,BSp,BH,BSt,CL,CG,DV,Ge-thesis,Ge,GH1,GHZ,GJ1,GJ2,GJ3,GX1,GX2,GX3,GX4,GX5,GX6,G3,G4,GT,Guo,GL,H,HZ1,HZ2,JLZ,K1,L4,MR,MS,RS,Sp1,S,T,T1,X1,X3, ZG,Z1,Z2} and others.
-For vertex scaling on surfaces, please refer to \cite{BPS,DGM,GJ0,GLSW,GGLSW,GLW,L1,LSW,LW,RW,Sp2,SSP,WGS,WZ,X4,XZ1,XZ2,ZX} and others.
-There are also some research activities on tangential sphere packing and Thurston's sphere packings on $3$-dimensional manifolds, please refer to \cite{CR,GH2,GJS,GM,G1,G2,G3,G4,HX1,HX2,R2,T,X2} and others.
-In the following, when we mention the discrete conformal structure on polyhedral surfaces, it is referred to the generic discrete conformal structure in Definition \ref{defn of discrete conformal structure} unless otherwise declared. \end{remark}
+The relationships of Glickenstein's discrete conformal structures in Definition \ref{defn of discrete conformal structure} and the existing special types of discrete conformal structures are contained in Table \ref{Relationships of DCS}.
+By Table \ref{Relationships of DCS}, the tangential circle packing is a special case of Thurston's circle packing and Thurston's circle packing is a special case of Bowers-Stephenson's inversive distance circle packing.
+For simplicity, we unify all these three types of circle packings as inversive distance circle packings in the following.
+By Table \ref{Relationships of DCS} again, Glickenstein's discrete conformal structures in Definition \ref{defn of discrete conformal structure} include Bowers-Stephenson's inversive distance circle packings and Luo's vertex scalings as special cases.
+Furthermore, Glickenstein's discrete conformal structures in Definition \ref{defn of discrete conformal structure} include the mixed type discrete conformal structures.
+Specially, it contains the type with $\varepsilon_i=0$ for some vertices $i\in V$ and $\varepsilon_j=1$ for the other vertices $j\in V$.
+The geometry of such mixed type discrete conformal structures is seldom studied in the literature.